American Airlines CEO Doug Parker is retiring – KION546

 By Chris Isidore, CNN Business

-Doug Parker will retire as CEO of American Airlines in March, handing over the top job of the nation’s largest airline to Robert Isom, currently the company’s president.
+Doug Parker will retire as CEO of American Airlines in March, handing over the top job at the nation’s largest airline to Robert Isom, currently the company’s president.

 Parker, 60, will remain as chairman of American after stepping down as CEO.
-American had struggles with service problems this year as it tried to respond to leisure passengers’ pent-up demand for travel.
+American has struggled with service problems this year as it tried to respond to leisure passengers’ pent-up demand for travel.

+Parker is the longest serving US airline CEO as well as one of the most important executives in the airline industry in the last 50 years.
+He was the architect of a series of mergers that reshaped the industry.
+Those moves made the airlines more profitable but led to fewer choices and often higher fares for passengers.

+He was named CEO of America West Airlines on September 10, 2001, the day before the terrorist attack that grounded all US airlines.
+He navigated his company through that crisis, the industry’s most challenging period until the arrival of the pandemic in 2020.
+America West would then go on to buy two larger airlines — US Air and American — when both carriers were in bankruptcy.
+In each case, the combined airline kept the name of the larger company.

 The-CNN-Wire